1. Paper wasps can be beneficial.

 3. Paper wasps are aggressive…

-If they feel provoked, paper wasps will vigorously defend their nest… and their sting is even more painful than a bee’s.
+Are paper wasps aggressive?
+Yes, if they feel provoked, paper wasps will vigorously defend their nest… and their sting is even more painful than a bee’s.

 The good news is, you should be fine as long as you steer clear of the nest (and definitely don’t poke at it).
 When in unfamiliar locations, avoid being stung by skipping perfumes, using unscented hygiene products, and wearing clothes (and shoes) that keep you covered, and.